 As a multi-tasker at heart, it’s tough for me not to feel like I’m super woman and can focus on the road while simultaneously singing to my son and picking up that sippy cup I swear he tried to throw at me.
 I’m constantly having to remind myself of this and will often stop to pull over in a safe spot if I need to check on something for peace of mind, versus trying to do it all from the driver’s seat.

 5 Must Have Products for Any Car Ride with a Baby

 Regardless of your baby’s age, here are some items we swear by for surviving those long drives.
 For any moms-to-be out there, I definitely recommend planning ahead and considering these items for your baby registry.

-A baby mirror is critical for safety and peace of mind for car rides of any length so you can still clearly see your baby while he or she is rear facing.
-I rely on the mirror the most when I’m driving solo on long car trips with my son, so I can check to see if he’s sleeping, crying or throwing his toy for the millionth time without having a co-pilot to help.
+A baby mirror was critical for us for both safety and peace of mind for car rides of any length.
+We relied pretty heavily on these to see our son when he was rear facing.
+The mirror especially comes in handy if you’re doing a solo road trip with a baby.
+It certainly makes it easier to check if they’re sleeping, crying or throwing their toy for the millionth time when you don’t have a co-pilot to help.
 We have the Baby & Mom Backseat Car Mirror and love that it’s big enough to see the baby’s entire body, and it’s easy to install and adjust when needed.

 Car sun shades

 Our son HATES the sun in his eyes so this is critical for us.
-While our newer car came with sun shades, we also have the Brica 2 Piece White Hot Safety Shade and like that they retract easily and fit my specific car windows very well.
+While our newer car came with sun shades, our prior car when we first had our son did not.
+We used the Brica 2 Piece White Hot Safety Shade and like that they retract easily and fit our specific car windows very well.
 Every car is different, so make sure you check the dimensions to ensure you’re getting adequate coverage for your window size.